tarang27/temp--NIPUN-Lakshya/docs/technical-overview.md

 # Data

+### What data is collected?

 The NL app collects different kinds of data including student assessment data, list of schools available in the districts, mentors data, competency mapping etc.

-If we consider data collected from a student, the NL app does not collect any personal data of any students.
+If we consider the data collected from a student, the NL app does not collect any personal data of any students.
 Instead data is collected from assessments conducted through the application.
 Such as:

 - Data collected while using the application
 - The grade & subject selected for assessment